brandonrbreeze/Team1_Proj_Temp/README.md

 ### Possible Solutions

 - One solution for the lidar would be to get the type of lidar that works better for donkeycar
+- One solution for the gps would be to try a different gps

+## If we had another week

+If we had more time, we would like to have the car stop at once it has returned.
+More importantly, we would also very much like to get the lidar working and avoiding obstacles.